TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 root.in_trouble = this.angry_peasants > this.palace_guards
 ```

-Uh oh!
-It looks like our canvasser was too lazy and our `angry_peasants` count was incorrectly set for this document.
 You should see an error in the output window that mentions something like `cannot compare types string (from field this.angry_peasants) and number (from field this.palace_guards)`, which means the mapping was abandoned.

-So what if we want to try and map something, but don't care if it fails?
-In this case if we are unable to compare our angry peasants with palace guards then I would still consider us in trouble just to be safe.

-For that we have a special [method `catch`][blobl.methods.catch], which if we add to any query allows us to specify an argument to be returned when an error occurs.
+Bloblang provides the [catch]({{< ref "/developer-support/tyk-streams/bloblang/methods#catch" >}}) method, which if we add to any query allows us to specify an argument to be returned when an error occurs.
 Since methods can be added to any query we can surround our arithmetic with brackets and catch the whole thing:

 ```coffee
 root.in_trouble = (this.angry_peasants > this.palace_guards).catch(true)